Identifying the Early Signs/Symptoms of Alzheimer’s

 Early Signs/Symptoms of Alzheimer’s

-We cannot emphasis the importance of early detection enough.
-Below are a few common early symptoms and signs of Alzheimer’s that senior clients and family caregivers can be on the lookout for.
-If a caregiver or family member starts to notice these signs, your loved one should schedule an appointment with their physician immediately.
+Below are some of the common early symptoms and signs of Alzheimer’s that senior clients and family caregivers can be on the lookout for.
+If clients or family caregivers notice any of these signs, they should immediately schedule a physician appointment.

 - Increased anxiety or feelings of depression